picojs/picounit/README.md

 - expr - The expression to evaluate

-#### PICO_ASSERT_EQ(left_expr, right_expr)

-Asserts that the given expressions evaluates are equal.
-If the expressions are not equal, execution of the current test aborts and an error message is displayed.

-- left_expr  An expression to compare
-- right_expr An expression to compare

 #### PICO_ASSERT_STR_EQ(p_left_str, p_right_str)

 Asserts that the given strings are equal.
 If the strings are not equal,